PeterSlattery

 4

-Affiliate researcher at MIT FutureTech helping with research, communication and operations.
-Doing some 'fractional movement building'.
+Researcher at MIT FutureTech helping with research, communication and operations and leading the AI Risk Repository.
+Doing what I consider to be 'fractional movement building'.

 Previously a behavior change researcher at BehaviourWorks Australia at Monash University and helping with development a course on EA at the University of Queensland.